 Re-energizing any stagnant relationship starts with communication to at least establish that there’s an issue.
 For instance, could there be a chance that your partner hasn’t noticed anything yet?

 Then, it’s also important to remember that the only person we have any control over is ourselves.
 Therefore, is there anything you can do differently with your communication style?

 A great technique to use is the I-statement to avoid sounding like you’re blaming your partner.
 The idea is to focus on your feelings and what you need without being aggressive.

-Sometimes a stagnant relationship happens because we simply get caught up in priorities and to-do lists.
-Most people are desperately juggling several things at once and have no energy for their relationship by the time they get home.
+Sometimes, a stagnant relationship happens because we simply get caught up in priorities and to-do lists.
+Most people are desperately juggling several things and have no energy for their relationship by the time they get home.

-That’s why it can be a huge energy booster to find something novel and creative to do together.
+That’s why finding something novel and creative to do together can be a huge energy booster.
 Why not even do something playful, such as going to a fair or even to karaoke?

 4. Set realistic expectations

 If you’re in a stagnating relationship where both of you are willing to work on it, try not to be too hard on yourself.
 Moreover, baby steps are motivating because you’re more likely to achieve them.